vlitzke/kitchenflies/Other/Cluster/README.md

 Since I am a part of a consortium that includes the University of St Andrews, I following this documentation to create an account to use on the cluster, which is quite helpful: <https://help.cropdiversity.ac.uk/guest-accounts.html>

+To log on, you can either use some sort of medium (PuTTy, MobaXTerm, etc) or you can log on by typing in `ssh yourUserName` to connect to a remote server (secure shell).

 # Conda Installation
 Then, you're going to want to install conda if it isn't already there:`install-bioconda`.
 Then test that it worked `conda –version`.